jeremiemartinez/jeremiemartinez.github.com/_posts/2015-12-15-custom-lint-rules.md

 After this quick introduction, I hope that we can now all agree that Lint is a great help to understand some usages of the Android API Framework.

-## Writing your own, What use cases ?
+## Why would you write your own rules ?

 Something that most developers don't know is that you can write your own Lint rules.
-You may wonder, but why ?
-Well, there is a couple of use cases where having custom Lint rules can be very useful:
+There is a couple of use cases where having custom Lint rules can be very useful:

-1. If you are writing a library and you want to help developers to use it correctly, Lint rules are great since you can easily show them that they are forgetting something or doing something wrong.
+1. If you are writing a library/SDK and you want to help developers to use it correctly, Lint rules are great since you can easily show them that they are forgetting something or doing something wrong.

 2. If you have a new developer integrating your team, Lint rules can also be a great way to help him respecting your best practices or your naming conventions.

 ## Some examples

-As you might know, I recently joined [CaptainTrain](https://play.google.com/store/apps/details?id=com.capitainetrain.android) Android team and the following examples are based on two Lint rules, I implemented for our app.
+As you might know, I recently joined [CaptainTrain](https://play.google.com/store/apps/details?id=com.capitainetrain.android) Android team.
+The following examples are based on two Lint rules I implemented for our app.
 I think it shows perfectly how Lint can ensure that developers follow project code practices.

 Let's get started.